 Cape Town is known for its incredible and diverse food scene and vegans and vegetarians will never go hungry in the Mother City.
-Here are some of our favourite vegan-friendly eateries, offering everything from quick takeaways to delicious gourmet meals.
+Here are some of our favourite vegetarian and vegan-friendly eateries, offering everything from quick takeaways to delicious gourmet meals.

 Plant Café, City Bowl